Canon 30D vs SL1

 Both the 30D and the SL1 have been discontinued, but can regularly be found used on eBay.
 The 30D was replaced by the Canon 40D, while the SL1 was followed by the Canon SL2.

 So how do things add up?
-Is there a clear favorite between the Canon 30D and the Canon SL1?
+Which of the two cameras – the Canon 30D or the Canon SL1 – has the upper hand?
 A synthesis of the relative strong points of each of the models is listed below.

 - Faster shutter: Has higher mechanical shutter speed (8000/sec vs 4000/sec) to freeze action.